 Upon enrollment, first-year graduate students are assigned an advisor suited to their stated research interests.

-Students ordinarily complete the eight courses needed for the Master’s Degree, as well as preliminary noncredit language course work as described in the GSAS Handbook.
+Students ordinarily complete the eight courses needed for the Master’s Degree, as well as preliminary noncredit language course work as described in the GSAS Policies.
 Students may apply for the Harvard Master’s Degree following their first-year exam, provided they have completed eight Harvard courses eligible for graduate credit, and are ready to undertake the study of literature in an additional language.
 (Note: Credits from other institutions cannot be counted among these eight courses.)

 Graduate students in Romance Languages and Literatures may commit to writing a maximum of three article-length research papers per semester.
 Students assigned such papers in 100-level courses should petition for an alternate assignment, such as an exam, a series of smaller papers, etc. Students should consult the Graduate Coordinator regarding administrative procedures for this.

 Year Two: Finishing Required Courses, Planning Ahead to Generals

 Students in their second year complete their remaining Ph.D. course requirements.
 These include Spanish 201 for Spanish students, provided it is offered that year; and the language requirement as it pertains to the student’s section and area of literature.
 During this time, students and their advisors should begin thinking ahead to the general exam, which must be completed by May of the third year.